OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

   push:
 ```

 #### Schedule

 A GitHub Actions build can also be triggered on a schedule.
-Schedules are defined in `cron job` format.
-The following example configures the build to execute at 7AM every day
+Schedules are defined using the unix `cron` format.
+The following example configures the build to execute at 7AM every day.

 ```yaml
 name: MyBuild